Jonas-petty/Browser_extension_manager_UI/README.md

-# Browser_extension_manager_UI
+# Browser Extension Manager UI

-Browser extension manager UI based on Frontend Mentor Challenge
+A Browser extension manager UI based on Frontend Mentor Challenge.

+## Using only:

+- HTML
+- CSS
+- JavaScript

+## You can see it running here:

+URL will be added once the project is finished.